kudashevs/laravel-share-buttons/README.md

     'hash' => 'value'           # A boolean defines whether to use a hash instead of the url ]
 ```
+*note*: a text value might contain a `url` element, which will be replaced by the page url while processing.

 ### Templates section